UoB-COMSM0166/2026-group-27/README.md

 We used black-box testing to evaluate core gameplay features such as item collection and movement.
 We chose this test as it focuses on how the game works from a player's perspective rather than the developer’s perspective, which involves looking at the internal code of the game.

-Test cases included normal, boundary, and error conditions ([Appendix 2](https://github.com/UoB-COMSM0166/2026-group-27#appendix-2-black-box-testing-results)).
+Test cases included normal, boundary, and error conditions.
 Boundary cases tested situations at the limits of the system, such as having just enough coins to make a purchase.
 Error cases ensured the game handled invalid actions correctly, such as attempting to buy an upgrade without enough coins.
+All tested cases passed (Black-box testing found in: [Appendix 2](https://github.com/UoB-COMSM0166/2026-group-27#appendix-2-black-box-testing-results)).

 However, as black-box testing does not consider the internal code, some issues were not detected.
 For example, an input bug with the Enter key was discovered during the Think Aloud tests ([Section 6.1](https://github.com/UoB-COMSM0166/2026-group-27/tree/main#61-qualitative-evaluation-think-aloud-ta)).
 This highlights the importance of combining both code structure testing and player-focused evaluation to produce more reliable results.